All the lecturers are truly passionate about what they teach and have a remarkable expertise in their field.

 We have all been there: choosing a university is a very important decision.
 And it can be a tough one!
-The BSc Psychology course at City was without doubt my top choice.
+The BSc Psychology course at City was without a doubt my top choice.
 The programme is extremely interesting, as it offers an incredibly wide choice of modules, especially for the final year, that really allow you to deepen your knowledge in the areas that most interest you.
 Beyond this, City and the BSc Psychology course in particular, rank among the best institutions and courses in London and the world.
 The modern campus and its central location added another point, and the choice was easily made!

 What do you enjoy most about your course?

 The content of the BSc Psychology course is extremely exciting, mainly thanks to the variety of the modules that you can study.
 What I truly enjoy is the diversity of courseworks that each module involves, as they all have different touch points and might require different structures or approaches.
 In this way, you really are prompted to develop a structured strategy to understand and tackle problems, and this approach enhances your research skills, teaches you and stimulates an invaluable critical thinking mind-set, and makes you to develop your own perspective on several topics and issues.
 The course is also greatly organised and all the lecturers are truly passionate about what they teach and have a remarkable expertise in their field of research.

 What has been your favourite module and why?

 All the modules are really interesting, so it’s quite hard to pick a favourite.
 But if I have to choose one, I think I would opt for Biological Approaches to Mind and Behaviour.
 The module provides a great knowledge and understanding of the neuroanatomy and the functioning of the brain, from its basic components, the neurons, to its extremely complex and higher-level functional organisation.
 Studying the brain from its fundamental biological perspective has been a very fascinating learning experience.

 What has been a highlight of your course so far?